 Our employees are dedicated to supplying our customers with a safe and reliable source of drinking water.
 It has always been our job to keep the water flowing, while protecting the safety of our customers and employees.
 We have plans in place to ensure continuity of operations during any emergency, including pandemics.

-In an effort to protect public health during the evolving coronavirus outbreak and to ensure safe, clean water continues to flow to customers’ homes, the Division of Water and Sewer Utilities will suspend all water service disconnections and waive the issuance of late fees and interest until 30 days past when the Governor’s Emergency Order has been lifted.
+In an effort to protect public health during the evolving coronavirus outbreak and to ensure safe, clean water continues to flow to customers’ homes, the Division of Water and Sewer Utilities has temporarily suspended all water service disconnections and waived the issuance of late fees and interest.

-Please be aware that your most recent water bill may be higher than usual due to the Governor’s stay-at-home order during March, April and May.
+Please be aware that your most recent water bill may be higher than usual as we navigate through this pandemic.
 You may have been working from home, washing hands more, and cooking more.
 All of those activities cause you to use more water.
 We understand you may not be able to pay your higher bill all at once and we are happy to work with you to create a customized, interest-free payment plan.

 Payment Plans and Options to Pay Your Bill